ericlw/tweather/README.md

 * clone this repository.
 * `npm install`
 * `mv app/config.sample.json app/config.json`
-* input your application credentials in app/config.json
+* input your application credentials in app/config.json including the handle for your app.